topquark22/electronics/LM317/README.md

 `./LM317_calculator.py` *target_voltage*

-The output will be the base values of the fixed resistors R1, R2 that should be used, along with the actual output voltage that will be produced.
-Apply an appropriate multiplier to keep R1 in the range 120 <= R1 <= 1000/
+The output will be the values of the fixed resistors R1, R2 that should be used,along with the actual output voltage that will be produced.

+You should have $$R1 >= 120$$.
+If this is not the case, you will get a warning.